IPTV OTT Encoding & Streaming

 For MPTS output instructions, see Advanced MPTS Config below.

 Note that UDP/RTP streaming works on local networks only and is not designed for internet delivery, as UDP transport is unreliable.
-For remote stream delivery, consider using SRT instead.
+For remote stream delivery, consider using SRT protocol instead.
+Additionally, adaptive multi-bitrate streaming can optimize quality across varying network conditions.

 for UDP multicast streaming by appending the "localaddr" option.
 For example: